heristop/heristop.github.io/src/content/blog/2025-11-28-frontend-observatory-design-system-ast.md

 ## 🎓 Lessons Learned

-Building this system taught us several things worth sharing.
+Building this system taught us several things.

 **Measure what matters.** npm install counts are vanity metrics—actual component usage in code tells the real story.

 **Automate everything.** Manual reporting doesn't scale.
 If it's not automated, it won't happen consistently.

-**Connect to business rhythms.** Dashboards that get reviewed in performance meetings create accountability.
+**Connect to business rhythms.** Dashboards reviewed in performance meetings create accountability.
 Data without visibility is useless.

 **Start simple, then go deep.** We began with basic framework detection; AST parsing came later.
-Iterate based on the questions that matter most.
+Iterate based on what matters most.

-**Invest in foundations.** Great starter kits are the highest-leverage way to spread standards across teams—get them right, and adoption follows.
+**Invest in foundations.** Starter kits spread standards across teams effectively when done right.

 ## 🔮 What's Next

-We're now looking at how to make the system smarter.
+We're now looking at how to expand the system.
 AI-powered recommendations could suggest specific accessibility fixes.
-Predictive alerts would flag projects before they drift too far from standards.
-We're also exploring cross-project component sharing analysis to identify reuse opportunities, and real-time scanning via CI/CD integration so teams get feedback with every commit.
+Predictive alerts would flag projects before they drift from standards.
+We're exploring cross-project component sharing analysis to identify reuse opportunities, and real-time scanning via CI/CD integration for immediate feedback.

 The goal remains the same: replace assumptions with data, and turn that data into action.